naoufal/react-native-touch-id/README.md

   });
 ```

 ## Example
-Using Touch ID in your app will usually look like this:
+Using Face ID/Touch ID in your app will usually look like this:
 ```js
 var TouchID = require('react-native-touch-id');